TAP028, 5 Tips for Structuring a Story with the Hero’s Journey (Part 4 of 4)

 “A Museum Curator returns home from a successful dig to find an Artefact stolen and her assistant lying face down in a pool of blood in the Curator’s living room.”

-This idea is the opening scene or the crime that the story is centred around, and it’s evolved a lot since it’s origins.
-Because this particular story is a part of a crime thriller series, I already have a hero, and it’s not the Museum Curator.
-But, you probably don’t have a Hero, and I recommend you don’t start with the hero.
-I know what you’re thinking “it’s the Hero’s Journey,” but bear with me for a second.
+This idea is the opening scene or the crime that the story is centred around, and it’s evolved a lot since its origins.
+Because this particular story is part of a crime thriller series, I already have a hero, and it’s not the Museum Curator.
+But you probably don’t have a Hero, and I recommend you don’t start with the hero.
+I know what you’re thinking “It’s the Hero’s Journey,” but bear with me for a second.

 Start with the villain first.

-In terms of fleshing out your villain explore back history.
+In terms of fleshing out your villain, explore back history.
 None of this will make it into the story, but the reader can tell that you know you’re characters through the way you portray them on the page.
-Consider who your villain is behind closed doors and not just the side of their character they reveal to the world.
+Consider who your villain is behind closed doors and not just the side of the character they reveal to the world.
 How do they understand and view the world around them?
-You will find that when you create these two main characters, you will be fleshing out the conflict and world building simultaneously.
+You will find that when you create these two main characters, you will be fleshing out the conflict and world-building simultaneously.
 It’s just easier for me to share the tips as separate steps.

 Your Character’s Motivate

 Now, it’s time to consider your bad guy’s motivations.
 What do they want?
-And, why do they want this?
+And why do they want this?
 Make this reason compelling and emotional because it’s the driving force behind every action they take.
-What’s at stake for you villain?
+What’s at stake for your villain?
 In essence, what are the consequences of their failure?

 Create Your Hero